The Silent Oscars

 SCREENPLAY

-winner: Raoul Walsh and Walter C. Hackett, from the autobiography My Mamie Rose by Owen Frawley Kildare (Regeneration)
+nominees: Louis Feuillade (Les Vampires); Raoul Walsh and Walter C. Hackett, from the autobiography My Mamie Rose by Owen Frawley Kildare (Regeneration)

 SPECIAL AWARDS: G.W.
 "Billy" Bitzer (The Birth Of A Nation) (Cinematography); D.W.
 Griffith, Joseph Henabery, James Smith, Rose Smith and Raoul Walsh (The Birth Of A Nation) (Film Editing); Robert Goldstein and Clare West (The Birth Of A Nation) (Costumes); Frank Wortman (The Birth Of A Nation) (Set Design)

 winner: Intolerance (prod.
-D.W Griffith)
+D.W.
+Griffith)

-Must-See Movies: Intolerance
+Must-See Drama: Intolerance

 ACTOR